Boost the visibility of your points of sale with local ads

 April 30, 2021

-The “local ads” and “local campaigns” are extremely powerful advertising formats for retail chains.
-Indeed, this format allows physical stores to promote their products or services in a geographical area around the brand.
-The magic of this is that an ad will be on digital platforms at the right moment: when the prospect nearby is looking for a brand like yours or a service/product you offer.
+The “local ads” and the “local campaigns” are extremely powerful advertising formats for brand networks.
+Indeed, this format allows à physical stores to promote their products or services in a geographic area around the ’brand.
+The magic of this is that ’an advertisement will appear on digital platforms at the best moment: when a prospect à nearby is looking for a brand of your type or a service/product you offer.

 In this article, discover: